 Adult participants in Unite included university faculty and students, local teachers, Army S&Es, and industry STEM professionals who played important roles as mentors to Unite students.
 In FY19, 366 adults participated these roles, a 10% decrease from FY18 when 401 adults participated.
 Adult participants included 25 Army S&Es, a slight (8%) decrease from FY18 when 27 Army S&Es participated, continuing a downward trend from FY17 when 38 Army S&Es participated in Unite.
 A total of 133 educators (including university faculty) participated in the program compared to 152 in FY18.
+There were two Army/DoD laboratories and centers that partnered with Unite in FY19.

 Table 1 contains an overview of demographic data for the 356 Unite participants who registered through Cvent.
-A large majority of FY19 Unite students (94%) met the AEOP definition of underserved (U2), representing an increase from FY18 when 88% of students were classified as U2.
+A large majority of FY19 Unite students (94%) met the AEOP definition of underserved (U2),1 representing an increase from FY18 when 88% of students were classified as U2.
 Nearly half of students (48%) identified themselves as Black or African American, an increase from FY18 (43%) but a decrease from the 68% of students who identified as Black or African American in FY17.
 More than half of FY19 Unite participants (58%) were female, a slight decrease from FY18 when 62% were female, but an increase as compared to FY17 (46%).
 A majority of students (74%) indicated that they receive free or reduced-price lunch, a commonly used indicator of family income, an increase as compared to FY18 (71%) and FY17 (61%).
 Half of students (50%) reported that they did not have a parent or guardian who graduated from college, a slight decrease from 51% in FY18 and an increase from 31% in FY17.
 Table 2 provides site reports of the number of students who participated at each Unite site.